AidanG1/stat413-boxoffice/README.md

 # only need to do this on mac or linux
 python -m ipykernel install --user --name=boxoffice_kernel
 # within each ipynb in vscode, type "ctrl+shift+p" and select "Notebook: Select Notebook Kernel" and select "boxoffice_kernel" from the "Jupyter Kernel..." dropdown

+# Optional but can type
+code . # open the repo in vscode
 ```

 # Running the code